 Thank you to everyone who has taken part.
-We are currently analysing the results, which will be published ahead of the ARM in June.
+We are currently analysing the results, which will be published ahead of the ARM.

 We represent doctors and medical students who, like the wider public, hold a wide range of views on physician-assisted dying.
 Since 2006, however, our policy position has been to oppose assisted dying in all its forms.

 For the first time, we are surveying all BMA members for their views on what our position on physician-assisted dying should be.

 This is an issue of enormous importance to the medical profession.
 The information we get from the survey will play an important role in our future work – by informing the development of BMA policy and how we represent our members.

 About the survey